Building & Landscape

 Washington's Inland Wetlands Commission also provides forms & documents related to applications and their oversight.

-Town of Washington Zoning Regulations can be downloaded from this page, and regulations pertaining specifically to the Lake Waramaug Residential District can be found in Section 6.
+Town of Washington Zoning Regulations with regulations pertaining specifically to the Lake Waramaug Residential District can be found in Section 6.

-Town of Kent Zoning Regulations can be downloaded from this page, and regulations pertaining to Lake Waramaug are Section 6 (Rural District) and Section 10 (Lake Waramaug Watershed District).
+Town of Kent Zoning Regulations with regulations pertaining to Lake Waramaug are Section 6 (Rural District) and Section 10 (Lake Waramaug Watershed District).

 The Regulations generally prohibit: